biblibre/Omeka-S-module-Guest/README.md

 This module is based on a full rewrite of the plugin [Guest User] for [Omeka Classic] by [BibLibre].

+Guest users can use Omeka via the api too (login, logout, register…) with the module [Guest Api].

 Installation
 ------------